tencent cloud

 delete

-delete: Logs are deleted based on retention time.
-Messages are stored according to the configured message retention period.
-Old data is automatically cleaned up in case of insufficient disk capacity to ensure service availability.
-Suitable for normal message queue scenarios.
+delete: Logs are deleted based on the retention period.
+Messages are saved according to the configured message retention period.
+When disk space is insufficient, old data is automatically cleaned up to ensure service availability.
+This is suitable for normal message queue scenarios.

-compact: Logs are compressed by Key to ensure only the latest Value is kept for identical keys.
-Suitable for recovery status after system downtime and reloading cache after system restart.
-For example, when using Kafka Connect or Confluent Schema Registry, require the use of Kafka compact Topic to store system status or configuration messages.
+compact: Logs are compressed by key to ensure that only the latest value is retained for messages with the same key.
+This is suitable for scenarios such as status recovery after system crashes or cache reloading upon system restart.
+For example, when using Kafka Connect or Confluent Schema Registry, Kafka Compact Topic is required to store system status information or configuration information.

-delete.compact: Combined policies, compress keys to retain the latest value, then delete expired data.
-Suitable for hybrid data such as social message flow.
+delete.compact: This is a combined policy.
+First, compress keys to retain the latest value, and then delete expired data.
+It is suitable for mixed data types such as social message streams.

 min.insync.replicas